LimoWanKenobi/LimoResume/resume.md

 _09/2006 – 02/2008_

 *  Developed an image-based measurement plugin that could be used on static images and videos using Borland C++ Builder 6 and DirectShow.
-* Participated the design of a module for hand writing recognition.
+* Participated in the design of a module for hand writing recognition.

 ##Achivements